Janusz Radziwiłł (1612–1655): Rise to power

 The death of his father in 1641 made him one of the wealthiest magnates in the entire Commonwealth.
 In 1646 he became a member of the senate of Poland, as he an important office that granted him this privilege: in April that year, he became the Field Hetman of Lithuania.
 Later, in November, he also received another prestigious title, that of a starost of Samogitia.
 In 1648 he was elected to the Lithuanian Tribunal.
-Later that year, the Commonwealth suffered two drastic events: death of king Władysław (succeeded by Jan Kazimierz Waza), and the beginning of the Chmielnicki Uprising.
+Later that year, the Commonwealth suffered two drastic events: death of king Władysław (succeeded by John II Casimir Vasa), and the beginning of the Khmelnytsky Uprising.
 In February 1649 he commanded the Commonwealth forces in the victorious Battle of Mazyr, and in July, at Battle of Loyew.
 Fighting resumed in 1651, and Radziwiłł was once again victorious, commanding the Lithuanian forces at the Second Battle of Loyew in July, capture of Kiev on 4 August, and the Battle of Bila Tserkva in September.

 In 1652 a liberum veto was invoked in the Sejm by Władysław Siciński, forcing it to disband.
 Some historians have speculated that Siciński might have acted on orders from Janusz Radziwiłł, through Wisner observed there is no evidence to support this theory.

 In 1653 the Cossacks allied themselves with Russia, and in turn, Russian forces invaded the Commonwealth from the east.
 In March that year Janusz received the office of voivode of Wilno.
 On 17 June 1654 Janusz was elevated from the Field Hetman position to the Grand Hetman of Lithuania.
 Despite the nominations, relations between him and the king have been worsening.
-In late August 1654 Janusz Radziwiłł defeated invading Russians at the Battle of Szkłów, but this was his last victory.
-Days later he was defeated by the Russians at the Battle of Szepielewicze.
+In late August 1654 Janusz Radziwiłł defeated invading Russians at the Battle of Shklow, but this was his last victory.
+Days later he was defeated by the Russians at the Battle of Shepeleviche.
 The following winter Lithuanian counter-offensive proved unsuccessful; with the inconclusive Siege of Mahylyow.